dsipaint/AMGN/runtime.md

 | membercachepolicy | no | string | JDA "default" | The policy the bot will use to cache users |
 | guild_data | no | list of objects (fields follow ) | N/A | metadata for a guild on the network |

+> To find your bot's token, you will need to go to [the discord developer portal](https://discord.com/developers/applications) and create a new application if you have not done so already.
+Create a bot if you also haven't done so, and under the bot tab you should see an option for resetting or copying the token.
+This is how you can grab your token.

 Each `guild_data` object of the array represents a single guild and the metadata associated with it.
 Here are the fields for each object in a `guild_data` array entry: